polylang/polylang/readme.txt

 * Pro: Fix synchronization groups not correctly cleaned up when a language is deleted
 * Pro: Fix incorrect sticky property when duplicating / synchronizing posts
 * Pro: Fix "Page for posts" label after the page has been bulk translated
+* Pro: Fix translated slug when the url includes a query string
 * Pro: Synchronize ACF layout fields if a child field is synchronized or translatable
 * Pro: Fix wrong field group translation displayed when using object cache with ACF
 * Update plugin updater to 1.9.1